For as long as Daniel can remember, his whole life has revolved around vigorous training and competitive sport.

 In pursuit of this dream, he completed a double degree in exercise and movement science and business management in favour of the straight degree in exercise physiology.
 The high standards he set himself during his undergraduate enabled him to go on to a post graduate degree.
 His passion for health and fitness naturally brought about starting his own PT business whilst continuing to further his education in sports medicine.

-Dan’s knowledge of strength training and programming principles is second-to-none and he has an avid interest in injury prehab and prevention.
-So much so that his Master’s thesis subject resides around the risk factors of ACL injury in sport, specifically on knee function and which factors have the greatest influence on injury risk.
+Dan’s knowledge of strength training and programming principles is second-to-none and he has an avid interest in injury prevention.
+So much so that he completed a Master’s thesis on ACL injury and the impact subsequent surgery has on rehabilitation and future lower limb injury risk.